The David Ross Education Trust

 Charnwood College strives to be a fully inclusive school.

 The governing body acknowledges and respects the right of children with a special educational need or disability to be educated within the mainstream.
-They further acknowledge, in accordance with Section 316 of the Education Act 1996, that if the parent of a child with a Statement wishes their child to be educated in mainstream, a place must be found for them unless this is incompatible with the efficient education of other children and there are no reasonable steps that can be taken to prevent this incompatibility.
+They further acknowledge, in accordance with Section 316 of the Education Act 1996, that if the parent of a child with an Education Health and Care Plan (EHCP) wishes their child to be educated in mainstream, a place must be found for them unless this is incompatible with the efficient education of other children and there are no reasonable steps that can be taken to prevent this incompatibility.
 All students are welcomed to the College, including those with a special educational need or disability, whether this involves a learning difficulty or a need that involves a difficulty with mobility and physical access to the campus and facilities.

 In considering applications from parents for their child to be admitted to the College, consideration will be given to the LA's published admissions criteria and procedures.

 This policy gives priority to the preference of parents with regard to the school at which a student is given a place.
-In the event that a chosen school is oversubscribed or is not the catchment school, priority will be given to students with a Statement of Special Educational Need.
+In the event that a chosen school is oversubscribed or is not the catchment school, priority will be given to students with an Education Health and Care Plan.

 Facilities for Students with Special Educational Needs / Disabilities

 There has been extensive work done to buildings and the environment at the College to facilitate access for disabled students (and adults).
-Five specially adapted toilets are provided in different blocks and there are lifts to accommodate wheel chairs or people using other mobility aids in E, K and S blocks.
+Three specially adapted toilets are provided in different blocks and there are lifts to accommodate wheel chairs or people using other mobility aids in E and S blocks.

 Funding for SEN

-The governing body undertakes to ensure that the funding received from the Local Authority for the provision of education for students with Special Educational Needs and disabilities, particularly those with a Statement, will be used for that purpose.
+The governing body undertakes to ensure that the funding received from the Local Authority for the provision of education for students with Special Educational Needs and disabilities, particularly those with an Educational Health and Care Plan will be used for that purpose.
+This could consist of access to additional classroom support, targeted interventions or specific resources.

 Identifying Students with Special Educational Needs / Disabilities